Do people go through life on a predetermined path, like a straight line?

 What was going on?

 "Is there something wrong, doc?"
-I asked when Dr. Howard shined a miniature flashlight into my eye.
+I asked while Dr. Howard shined a miniature flashlight into my eye.

 "I don't have much of a choice, right?"
 I said.

-The drops were put into only my right eye and Dr. Howard left the room while my eye dilated.
+The drops were only put in my right eye and Dr. Howard left the room while it dilated.
 I looked around the room.
 The light from the eye exam box filled the room with a light haze and the line I read a few minutes before blurred into blobs of black ink.

-When Dr. Howard came back, he had a small pouch with him.
+He came back with a small pouch in his hands.
 He unzipped it and pulled out several circular rings.
-He tapped on a contraption that he swiveled to the front of my chair.
+He swiveled a piece of equipment towards me.

 "Place your chin here for me, buddy," he said and tapped the chin rest.